-The rates of VAT and the main categories to which they apply are:
+The rates of VAT and the main categories to which they apply are

-Goods and services not subject to one of the other rates i.e. standard rate.
-23%

-Exported goods, fertilisers, books, food including bakery products and oral medicine, herbal teas.
+The rates of VAT and the main categories to which they apply are: Goods and services not subject to one of the other rates i.e. standard rate.
+23% Exported goods, fertilisers, books, food including bakery products and oral medicine, herbal teas.
 Children's clothing and children's footwear.
-Intermediary services relating to seagoing vessels and aircraft 0%

-Livestock (rate applies to cattle, sheep, deer and horses for use in foods or agricultural production.)
-4.8%

-E 00/ Unregistered farmers 5.2%

-Real property, building services, newspapers, Hotel and holiday accommodation, short term car and boat hire, tour guide services and certain agricultural services and sports facilities, insemination services for horses and greyhounds.

-Heating fuel, electricity, restaurant services, cinema and cabaret admission, hot take away foods, waste disposal services, admission to exhibitions, the services of veterinary surgeons, cakes and non-chocolate biscuits.

-Hairdressing and other similar services, repair and maintenance of movable goods, photographic services, laundry and dry cleaning and driving instruction.
+Intermediary services relating to seagoing vessels and aircraft.
+0% Livestock (rate applies to cattle, sheep, deer and horses for use in foods or agricultural production.)
+4.8% Unregistered farmers 5.4% Real property, building services, short term car and boat hire, tour guide services and certain agricultural services, insemination services for horses and greyhounds. l 3.5 % Heating fuel, electricity, restaurant services, cinema and cabaret admission, hot take away foods, waste disposal services, admission to exhibitions, the services of veterinary surgeons, cakes and non-chocolate biscuits.
+3.5% Hairdressing and other similar services, repair and maintenance of movable goods, photographic services, laundry and dry cleaning and driving instruction.
+3.5% Printed and electronic newspapers and periodicals, sporting facilities.
+9 % The supply of most banking services, insurance services, education and training, medical services, foster care, non-profit making bodies, and defined contribution pension schemes (from 1 March 2015)

-Supply of horses not intended for the preparation of foodstuffs or for use in agri-production, hire of horses, supply of greyhounds, restaurant and catering services, hotel and holiday accommodation and other tourism related services.

-The supply of most banking services, insurance services, education and training, medical services, fostercare, passenger transport, funeral undertaking, lotteries and services of trade unions.
-Provision of golfing facilities by non-profit making bodies, and defined contribution pension schemes (from 1 March 2015)
+passenger transport, funeral undertaking, lotteries and

+services of trade unions.
+Provision of golfing facilities by
-Exempt